ucsd-cse12-ss22/ucsd-cse12-ss22.github.io/pa5/index.md

 2. Justify the runtime bounds (worst case) for the methods you wrote in `BST`.

-# Testing (3 points)
+# Testing (4 points)
-In the starter code, there are three files where you may add tests:
+In the starter code, there are two files where you may add tests:
 - FileSystemTest.java
 - BSTTest.java